cunarist/rinf/documentation/docs/tutorial.md

 # Tutorial

-> If you are using Rinf version 5 or earlier, please refer to the [old tutorial](https://github.com/cunarist/rinf/blob/v5.4.0/documentation/docs/writing-code.md).
+> If you are using Rinf version 5 or earlier, please refer to the [historical docs](https://github.com/cunarist/rinf/blob/v5.4.0/documentation/docs/writing-code.md).
 With the introduction of Rinf version 6, a simpler way for communication between Dart and Rust has been implemented, and the system has undergone significant changes.

+To grasp the core concepts, it's beneficial to follow a step-by-step tutorial.
+Detailed explanations will be provided in the upcoming sections, while the basics can be understood here.

 ## 🚨 From Dart to Rust